A Blog About Topics and Views of Interest to Christians

 INTRODUCTION

-Most Christians are very familiar with the Last Supper, the Upper Room and the circumstances surrounding them as described in the synoptic gospels (i.e., Matthew, Mark, and Luke).
+Most Christians are very familiar with the Last Supper, the Upper Room, and the circumstances surrounding them as described in the synoptic gospels (i.e., Matthew, Mark, and Luke).
 These three gospels inform us about the location of the Passover meal celebrated by Jesus with His disciples.
-Moreover, the synoptics speak of Jesus instituting the Lord’s Supper on that Passover night as well.
+Moreover, the Synoptics also speak of Jesus instituting the Lord’s Supper on that Passover night.
 The Lord’s Supper (or communion) is one of two sacraments observed by the Protestant Christian church, the other being baptism.

 All three of the synoptic gospels describe the institution of the sacrament of the Lord’s Supper by Jesus.
-But in John’s gospel, a particular discussion of the institution of the Lord’s supper is not found.
+However, a particular discussion of the institution of the Lord’s supper is not found in John’s gospel.
 The apostle John uses five chapters (i.e., 13-17) to elucidate the discourse between Jesus and His disciples, which occurred during and immediately after the Last Supper.

-The apostle included two of the “I Am” statements of Jesus in this discourse; one in John 14:6, which is the object of our discussion in this article and the other in John 15:1, which will be the object of our next article.
+The apostle included two of Jesus’ “I Am” statements in this discourse: one in John 14:6, the object of our discussion in this article, and the other in John 15:1, which will be the object of our next article.

 CONTEXT